greenelab/meta-review/manuscript.md

 From the start, we made the GitHub repository public, applying a [Creative Commons Attribution License](https://github.com/greenelab/deep-review/blob/master/LICENSE.md) to the manuscript.
 Next, we encouraged anyone interested to contribute by proposing changes or additions.
 Although we invited some specific experts to participate, most authors discovered the manuscript organically through conferences or social media, deciding to contribute without solicitation.
-In total, the Deep Review attracted 36 authors who were not determined in advance from 20 different institutions.
+In total, the Deep Review attracted 36 authors, who were not determined in advance, from 20 different institutions.

 Writing review articles in a public forum allows review authors to engage with the original researchers to clarify their methods and results and present them accurately, as exemplified [here](https://github.com/greenelab/deep-review/issues/213).
-Additionally, discussing manuscripts in the open generates valuable post-publication peer review [@LfJGtB83; @jYs2OUFW; @HflJ6Hy5] or pre-publication peer review of preprints [@pqBLIXzp].
+Additionally, discussing manuscripts in the open generates valuable pre-publication peer review of preprints [@pqBLIXzp] or post-publication peer review [@LfJGtB83; @jYs2OUFW; @HflJ6Hy5].
 Because incentives to provide public peer review of existing literature [@uw5bep8P] are lacking, open collaborative reviews --- where authorship is open to anyone who makes a valid contribution --- could help spur more post-publication peer review.
 However, inviting wide authorship brings many technical and social challenges such as how to fairly distribute credit, coordinate the scientific content, and collaboratively manage extensive reference lists.